Want to build a garden arch? You’ll love this tutorial and DIY garden arch plans!

 Once it was all one color the cohesion looked great.

 We finished the garden arbor arch by planting climbing roses on either side that will grow up the lattice and over the top of the arch.
+You could add any climbing plants for a dramatic look and a beautiful garden entrance.

 They don’t look like much, but once they climb, this garden arbor arch will be covered in green leaves and beautifully colored roses.